The 2019 Conference will be held in Sydney and we are proud to announce that The University of Technology Sydney are our

 In 2011, responsibility and management of the AGSE-ERE was transferred to the Australian Centre for Entrepreneurship (ACE) at Queensland University of Technology under the chair of Professor Per Davidsson and under the new name “ACERE”.
 ACERE stands for “Australian Centre for Entrepreneurship Research Exchange” thus marking the continuity with its predecessor.

 ACE has continued the tradition of partnering with other universities to deliver the conference in a different location annually, with the 2012 conference in Perth, at the University of Western Australia, 2013 in Brisbane, at Queensland University of Technology, and 2014 in Sydney at UNSW, Australia.
 The 2015 conference was held in Adelaide and was co-hosted by The Entrepreneurship Commercialisation and Innovation Centre, The University of Adelaide.
 In 2016 ACERE was held on Australia’s beautiful Gold Coast with co-hosts Griffith University.
 In 2017 the conference traveled to Melbourne and was co-hosted by RMIT.
 In 2018 we returned home to Brisbane at the Gardens Point Campus of QUT for the main confernce program, with the University of Queensland hosting the Doctoral Consortium.
 In 2019 Martin Obschonka (incoming Director of ACE) will take the reins as Chair.
-The ACERE 2019 will travel to Sydney with our cohost for being The University of Technology Sydney.
+The ACERE 2019 will travel to Sydney cohosting with The University of Technology Sydney.